-Some guest fees may look like they’re over 20% when Value Added Tax (VAT) is added.
+Some guest fees may look like they’re over 20% when guest service fees and Value Added Tax (VAT) are factored.

 Airbnb offers hosts three standard types of cancellation policies, ranging from flexible to strict and three individual circumstance policies to choose from, all of which tend to be strict in favor of the host.

-Under the Flexible policy, guests can get a full refund if they cancel the booking within 48 hours and 14 days before the rental time slot.
+Under the Flexible policy, guests can get a full refund if they cancel the booking within 24-48 hours before the check-in time.

-VRBO policies are not as complicated as Airbnb’s, but you may want to review the details of each.
+Vrbo policies aren’t as complicated as Airbnb’s, but you may want to review the details of each.

-Under the Relaxed plan, guests can get a full refund if they cancel within 14 days before the booking.
-No grace period from the time of booking (i.e., 24 or 48-hour window) is mentioned.
+Under the Relaxed plan, guests can get a full refund if they cancel 14 days before the check-in date.

 You’ve just taken in a lot of information about each service.